-For those applicants to the MSIS program who did not major in Computer Science or Information Systems, a minimum of 9 semester hours of computer science courses is also necessary for admission.
-However, if the applicant has not taken computer science courses, the program offers up to three preparatory courses that must be completed with a grade of at least a B or better before the candidate can begin taking computer science or information system courses in the program (see program/concentrations for details).
+For those applicants to the MS in Cybersecurity and Network Administration, Web and Application Development, Technology Leadership/Project Management, Business Intelligence and Database Systems, Information Systems Programs, who did not major in Computer Science or Information Systems, or who did not successfully complete 9 semester hours of Computer Science courses, the program offers up to three preparatory courses that must be completed with a GPA of 3.0 and above to begin taking Computer Science or Information Systems courses in the program.

-For those applicants to the Web and Multimedia Design Program, who did not major in design, 9 semester hours of design courses are necessary for admission.
-However, if the applicant has not taken design courses, the program offers up to three preparatory courses that must be completed with a grade of at least a B or better before the candidate can begin taking technical design courses in the program (see program/concentrations for details).
+For those applicants to the MA in Web and Multimedia Design Program, who did not major in Design, or who did not successfully complete 9 semester hours of Design courses, the program offers up to three preparatory courses that must be completed with a GPA of 3.0 and above to begin taking technical design courses in the program (see WMM program for details).

 All documents should be sent directly to:GST Office of Admissions